 The notes that a musician plays may have been written down by the composer, but an infinite number of decisions are involved in creating the music that reaches your ears.
 Listen in as Joshua Bell and pianist Jeremy Denk discuss the omnipresence of improvisation in their lives as performers, on Friday's Performance Today.

-Great music can make a great film.
+The right music can make a film great, even iconic.
 Where would Frozen be without a singing snowman?
-What would deep space sound like without Arvo Part?
-And where would the Force be without John Williams' iconic compositions?
-On Thursday's Performance Today, we'll hear all this music and more, as we explore unforgettable movie music.
+How would the orbital desperation of Gravity feel without the music of Arvo Part?
+Can you imagine Star Wars without John Williams' pulse-raising compositions?
+On Thursday's Performance Today, we'll hear this music and more, as we explore unforgettable movie music.

 For the past few years, the Grand Teton Music Festival has invited Performance Today to host a night of music.
 Listen for highlights from our night at the festival, and while you're here, take in some of the breathtaking sights this magical place has to offer.